oompas/oompas/README.md

 - ⚡ Fun fact: ...
 -->

-I'm nearly finished my Economics degree after earning a Computing degree specializing in Software Design.
-I'm a lifelong learner who holds myself to high standards, blending creative and systematic thinking with a willingness to ask the "dumb" questions that ensure no box gets left unticked.
+I study economics at Queen's with a background in computer science, which is a roundabout way of saying I like building systems and refining them to work closer to our intentions.
+Most of my coursework focuses on data science and policy evaluation, and I'm currently deepening my machine learning skills on the side.
 In my free time, I enjoy embracing my inner millennial: avocado toast, yearning for a perpetually unaffordable home, and navigating an economy where it feels like almost every company is running an exit scam.

 ## :star2: Experience :star2:
 ### Core 🧑‍💻